 - Year 11 parents’ meeting with Year 11 subject tutors – final Friday before half-term break (Friday 14 February)

 - ‘Sixth Form Courses’ booklet, containing full details of all Sixth Form courses and provisional subject blocking information, made available to parents

-- Parents' Day – final Friday of the first half-term
+- Summer Celebration & Prize-giving – final day of the first half-term (Saturday 23 May)

 - GCSE examinations begin – pupils will be issued with a personalised examination timetable

-- Pupils may revise at home (see point 2 below)
+- Pupils may revise at home (see 2, Note 1 below)

-- End of term Houseparent letter home (plus any co-curricular reports)
+- End of term Housemaster/Housemistress letter home (plus any co-curricular reports)